Invoice Factoring Costs: The Essential Guide

 Average Collection Time

-Factoring companies look at your Days Sold Outstanding (DSO) to see the average amount of time it takes to collect invoices.
+Factoring companies look at your Days Sales Outstanding (DSO) to see the average amount of time it takes to collect invoices.
 The company needs to know how soon they will get paid.
 The lower the DSO, the lower the rate.

 Customer Portfolio